KingPendragoon/ExpandingFlameAM-T/README.md

 **Editing**
-If you wish to edit the priority list you will need to go into each of the triggers Job1Priority-Job4Priority and change the numbers assigned to them there
+If you wish to edit the priority list you will need to go into each of the triggers JobPrioLoop and change the numbers assigned to them there

 RPR: 01